mdcj2016/debminiconf2016japan/README.md

 - How to build

   - use jekyll.
-  - cwd is project root, exec `jekyll build`.
+  - chdir docs direcory, exec `jekyll build`.
   - output html in _site directory.